fjThomasStanley/AutisticaPlatformPrototype/documentation/skeleton/templates/components/README.md

 Template name: [accessibilitypanel.html](/./skeleton/templates/components/accessibilitypanel.html)

+This component is driven by javascript, please ensure the related javascript files are include in the application root template (views.py render page).
+For multiple instances of the component only one instance of the javascript files are required as they globally generic.

+- /static/scripts/components/slidingpanel.js

 ## Expanding Panel
 This component is used to contain content in an expandable and collapsible panel.
 The expanding panel allows the user to hide specific elements of the page if there is too much content being shown.